-From an engagement ring fit for the Queen to, a world record-busting limited edition Patek Philippe watch, a breathtaking pear-shaped diamond collar or a show-stopping art deco bracelet, family-owned and run jeweller George Pragnell prides itself in a carefully curated selection of world-class offerings at its Stratford-upon-Avon store and appointment-only showroom in London's Mayfair.
+From an engagement ring fit for the Queen to, a world record-busting limited edition Patek Philippe watch, a breathtaking pear-shaped diamond collar or a show-stopping art deco bracelet, family-owned and run jeweller George Pragnell prides itself in a carefully curated selection of world-class offerings at its Stratford-upon-Avon store and showroom in London's Mayfair.

-Against the backdrop of a historic building originally constructed in the late 16th century by a close associate of William Shakespeare, rarefied timepieces from twelve leading Swiss houses sit alongside jewellery collections straight from the George Pragnell workshops, sumptuous leather goods, jewels from the 18th to the 20th centuries, and a dazzling assortment of Golconda diamonds, Kashmir sapphires, Burmese rubies and Columbian emeralds.
+Against the backdrop of a historic building originally constructed in the late 16th century by a close associate of William Shakespeare, rarefied timepieces from twelve leading Swiss houses sit alongside jewellery collections straight from the Pragnell workshops, sumptuous leather goods, jewels from the 18th to the 20th centuries, and a dazzling assortment of Golconda diamonds, Kashmir sapphires, Burmese rubies and Columbian emeralds.

 An international clientele includes royalty, actors, musicians, African tribal leaders, Middle Eastern Sheikhs and different generations from many English families choosing something wonderful to mark a special occasion.
-To this end, George Pragnell counts its staff as its most precious asset.
+To this end, Pragnell counts its staff as its most precious asset.
 Every sales consultant brings a particular area of specialism and much experience, as the majority have been with George Pragnell for well over a decade.

 For its 50th anniversary in 2004, Jeremy Pragnell commissioned Patek Philippe to create a limited edition of five minute repeater (ref 5079J-010) watches, each one priced at £162,000.
 When one later went on the block at Christie's in Hong Kong it fetched a cool £390,000, a world record for that reference.
 In 2011 Charlie Pragnell, Jeremy's son, designed a breathtakingly intricate ring depicting a sapphire breasted humming bird hovering over a hot pink freesia, he scooped the coveted Goldsmiths Craft and Design Council Gold and Fine Jewellery Award in it's 100th year.